The Global SoS Network

 Streamlining Collective Intelligence Towards Sustainable Development [Beta version]

-Best Practice: The Business of Postal Services
+The Business of Postal Services

 In practical terms, constituent-legislator communication, or the lack of it, is an issue that can create situations akin to the virtual representation scenario that brought about revolutionary acrimony two centuries ago between the British Empire and its American colonies.
 It´s also a matter of correcting the situation of representation without constituent-legislator communication in the Global South, and of some but not enough -and not systematic enough, communication between constituents and their legislators in developed countries.

-Because constituents own the decisions made by their legislators, they should assume ownership by eliminating their technological constraint.
-Each constituent can do this by carrying out the sociotechnical task of articulating the conflict-relevant information he or she owns, and communicating it to the relevant legislator through the teledemocratic infrastructure.
+Because constituents own the decisions made by their legislators, they should assume ownership by eliminating their technological constraints.
+Each constituent can do this by carrying out the sociotechnical task of articulating the conflict-relevant information he or she owns and communicating it to the relevant legislator through the teledemocratic infrastructure.
 From the Systems of Systems perspective, a national teledemocratic infrastructure consists of the complete infrastructure of a national postal service, including existing old post or royal roads, and the Internet, when those communication channels are used to communicate with legislators.

-Because they are the weakest link in the supply chain for mobilizing local resources, the network has identified developing-country postal services as creators of the logistical constraints that have stymied all efforts that have been made to somehow deal with the shantytown and slum issue of the Global South.
-The giant billing bottlenecks of the Global South come alive because without adequate postal services, households cannot receive monthly bills for consumption of basic public services or to pay rent for social housing.
+for mobilizing local resources, the network has identified developing-country postal services as creators of the logistical constraints that have stymied most efforts that have been made to somehow deal with the shantytown and favela-slum issue of the Global South.
+The giant billing bottlenecks of the Global South come alive because without adequate postal services, households cannot receive monthly bills for the consumption of basic public services or to pay rent for social housing punctually.
 Without that information, they have no way of knowing how to control their use of services, nor can they compensate the service provider for the consumption of the service or pay the agreed price for subsidized housing.
-On the other hand, if beneficiaries are somehow aware of their obligations, the lack of economic and formal methods of communication makes it impractical to create and enforce sanctions for late or no payments.
+On the other hand, if beneficiaries are somehow aware of their obligations, the lack of economic and formal methods of communication -in the form of adequate postal services- makes it impractical to create and enforce sanctions for late or no payments.

 So it is unfortunate that at the beginning of the 21st.
-Century, Global South postal services are inadequate for improving tax and other revenue that would help in the process of financing basic public services, and the upgrading of the nowadays crumbling public infrastructure, including the construction of affordable housing, and in general just stopping the whole slum-urbanism abomination of human civilization and human dignity.
+Century, Global South postal services are inadequate for improving tax and other revenue that would help in the process of financing basic public services, and the upgrading of the nowadays crumbling public infrastructure, including the construction of affordable housing, and in general just stopping the whole favela-urbanism abomination of human civilization and human dignity.

 As part of protracted efforts to obtain results, Global South governments and ODA donor countries have been following the reductionist script of the international development community, and have been providing blanket subsidies without end.
-So it is also unfortunate that those subsidies have had the unintended consequence of making the overall public-service and infrastructure sector a giant slum-urbanism incubator for mismanagement, systematic corruption, and emergent poverty, while draining away or redirecting resources that are otherwise critical for health and educational concerns.
+So it is also unfortunate that those subsidies have had the unintended consequence of making the overall public-service and infrastructure sector a giant favela-urbanism incubator for mismanagement, systematic corruption, and emergent poverty while draining away or redirecting resources that are otherwise critical for health and educational concerns.

-In that context, slum-urbanism poverty can be viewed as a measure of entropy caused by the dispersion and loss of ODA, but mainly local, resources as the lack of effective billing systems impedes the growth of the tax base and hinders the development of the whole national financial system.
-In general, the effect that lack of effective billing systems has upon the size of the tax base, and then on the slum-producing logic Professor Pieterse lays out in his UN-Habitat video, affects national fiscal and monetary policy and percolates through the whole national economy as the low investment and productivity, and low income typical of emergent economies.
+In that context, favela-urbanism poverty can be viewed as a measure of entropy caused by the dispersion and loss of ODA, but mainly local, resources as the lack of effective billing systems impedes the growth of the tax base and hinders the development of the whole national financial system.
+In general, the effect that lack of effective billing systems has upon the size of the tax base, and then on the favela-slum producing logic Professor Pieterse lays out in his UN-Habitat video, affects national fiscal and monetary policy and percolates through the whole national economy as the low investment and productivity, and low income typical of emergent economies.

 The Oxford Dictionaries define entropy as lack of order or predictability, or a gradual decline into disorder, and The Global SoS Network has found that the quality of postal services, in turn, is related to a precise level of entropy in democracy.
 This looks like a coinciding set of results from using Physics PhD.
 Eliyahu M. Goldratt's Theory of Constraints (TOC), and Management Guru Peter Drucker's views that if you can measure a variable and control it, you can manage it.

 From the Complex Adaptive System of Systems (CASoS) perspective, the dramatic implication of this concurrence is that Global Poverty, conflict, etc. are attractors of democratic systems in which the agents of the systems -humans- cannot adapt or learn because they cannot use the right channels to resolve inter-agent conflict, so they descend towards the attractors.
 Another case in point is the faulty logistics interaction between the component of the SoS impeding the agents -again, humans- either from investing or from having sufficient income to maintain a certain standard of living.
 There is another attractor there: Emergent productivity is limited to a fraction of productivity in developed countries.
+A good example of this situation is Chile, an OECD country with an inadequate postal service.
+Despite having been recognized as a very well-managed country, Chile has a fraction of the labour productivity of European and other OECD countries.
+As if underlining the Chilean productivity gap, the Santiago Times, a local English-language news outlet has reported that between 2011 and 2018, the number of Chilean favela slums had doubled.

-It was thus an auspicious beginning when the President of the Russian Federation, Mr. Vladimir Putin, decreed Russian Post a strategic enterprise: He triggered a powerful tectonic shift in the economic paradigm of the emerging world by realigning it, and then ushering the entry of postal services into the realm of best practice for mobilizing the local resources required for the development and upkeeping of the built environment.
+It was thus an auspicious beginning when the President of the Russian Federation, Mr. Vladimir Putin, decreed Russian Post a strategic enterprise: He triggered a powerful tectonic shift in the economic paradigm of the emerging world by realigning it and then ushering the entry of postal services into the realm of best practice for mobilizing the local resources required for the development and upkeeping of the built environment.

 Mr. Putin´s visionary intervention is also aligning the tectonic motion of those sociocultural forces towards the creation of teledemocratic mailstreams, through which self-organized constituent work teams will streamline the approach to local, regional, national and global challenges as they determine the systematic and environment-friendly: